University at Buffalo

 Professional Summary:

-My research analyzes classroom talk patterns across time to better understand the roles, functions and impact of teacher and student talk on teaching and learning.
-I examine the instructional repertoires of elementary teachers as they use children's literature to teach language, content, and literate practices.
-I have a special interest in questioning, response-able talk practices, and what a dialogic stance to teaching and learning can look like in our classrooms.
+My research is grounded in the theory and practices of dialogic pedagogy - that is, speaking and listening practices associated with jointly undertaken inquiries, and open, respectful exchanges of ideas that support student reasoning and elaboration, thereby promoting deeper meaning-making.
+I employ sociocultural discourse analysis methodology to analyze classroom talk patterns across time to better understand the roles, functions and impact of teacher and student talk on teaching and learning.
+I examine the instructional repertoires of elementary teachers and have a special interest in questioning, response-able talk practices, noticing, and conditions that instantiate dialogic stance and support dialogic space.

 I am a CEDiR (Cambridge Education Dialogue Research) Associate Member, University of Cambridge, UK.
 View CEDiR associates.